coinbax/cbax-website/README.md

 ## Deployment

-The website is deployed via GitHub Pages from the main branch.
+The website is deployed via GitHub Pages from the main branch and accessible at [cbax.io](https://cbax.io).